motdotla/writings/articles/notions.md

 Anki as a service.
 Web API so you can anki-ize your product/emails/etc. Idea made while hanging out in Chicago with @heitortsergent.

 I want to check into a city via Swarm and it hit up my friends/contacts/leads in town via text or email.
 Like hey, what's up.
 Let's catch up.

+A cookie (but as a service).
+It would simply track the user's email.
+Then other websites and services would use that cookie to autofill in the email.
+Talked to Sebastien Tabeau about this idea at Foundercon.